 They are safer for use with less risk to TSS

-They generally last 6-12 hours before needing to change, depending on your flow
+Depending on your flow, they generally last 6-12 hours before needing to change.

 · Menstrual disks

-Many people find menstrual discs more comfortable than cups and they work similarly.
+Many people find menstrual discs more comfortable than cups, which work similarly.
 These discs also collect blood rather than absorb it.

 · Period bathers